U.S. Senate race tightens between Mandela Barnes and Ron Johnson in latest poll

 The U.S. Senate race between Democratic Lt.
 Gov. Mandela Barnes and incumbent GOP Sen. Ron Johnson has tightened significantly leading up to the Nov.
 8 election, according to the latest Marquette Law School Poll released Wednesday.

-The poll found 49% of respondents supporting Johnson, R-Oshkosh, while 48% supported Barnes — a considerable shift from Barnes' seven-point lead over Johnson in August polling.
-The September poll also found a tightening in the race for governor, with Democratic Gov. Tony Evers supported by 47% of respondents, compared with 44% supporting Republican Tim Michels, the millionaire co-owner of Brownsville-based Michels Corp.
-The results in both matchups fall within the poll's margin of error.
+The poll found 49% of respondents supporting Johnson, R-Oshkosh, while 48% supported Barnes — a considerable shift from Barnes’ seven-point lead over Johnson in August polling.
+The September poll also found a tightening in the race for governor, with Democratic Gov. Tony Evers maintaining his narrow lead with support from 47% of respondents, compared with 44% supporting Republican Tim Michels, the millionaire co-owner of Brownsville-based Michels Corp.
+The results in both matchups fall within the poll’s margin of error.

 “This time you can see it’s tightened considerably,” poll director Charles Franklin said of the U.S. Senate race.
 “The right categorization here is a toss-up.”